dipy/dipy/doc/installation.rst

 you may find that the release has gotten well behind the current development - at least - we hope so - if we're developing fast enough!

-If you want to install the latest and greatest from the bleeding edge of the development, skip to :ref:`from-source`.
+If you want install the latest and greatest from the bleeding edge of the development, skip to :ref:`from-source`.
 If you just want to install a released version, read on for your platform.